Relations with Ukraine

 Helping Ukraine implement its defence reform objectives is also a key focus of military-to-military cooperation, complementing the work carried out under the JWGDR with military expertise.

-Another important objective is to develop operational capabilities and interoperability with NATO forces through a wide range of PfP activities and military exercises organised under the Partnership for Peace (PfP) programme and sometimes hosted by Ukraine, which allow military personnel to train for peace-support operations and gain hands-on experience of working with forces from NATO countries and other partners.
+Another important objective is to develop operational capabilities and interoperability with NATO forces through a wide range of activities and military exercises organised under the Partnership for Peace (PfP) programme and sometimes hosted by Ukraine.
+These exercises allow military personnel to train for peace-support operations and gain hands-on experience of working with forces from NATO countries and other partners.
 Ukraine also recently joined a new initiative – the Partnership Interoperability Initiative – launched at the 2014 Wales Summit.
 It aims to maintain the levels of interoperability developed by international forces during the NATO-led operation in Afghanistan, which completed its mission in December 2014.

-Senior Ukrainian officers also regularly participate in courses at the NATO Defense College in Rome, Italy, and the NATO School at Oberammergau, Germany.
+Senior Ukrainian officers also regularly participate in courses at the NATO Defense College in Rome, Italy and the NATO School in Oberammergau, Germany.
 Contacts with these establishments have been instrumental in setting up a new multinational faculty at the Ukrainian Defence Academy.

 The military side has also taken the lead in developing a legal framework to enable NATO and Ukraine to further develop operational cooperation:

-Cooperation in this area started when Ukraine joined the PfP programme and began participating in an increasing number of the armaments groups which meet under the auspices of the Conference of National Armaments Directors (CNAD) – the senior NATO body responsible for promoting cooperation between Allies and partners in the armaments field.
-The CNAD identifies opportunities for cooperation between nations in defence equipment procurement processes, focusing in particular on technical standards.
+Cooperation in this area began with the entry of Ukraine to the Partnership for Peace and, in particular, their participation in a number of groups that meet under the auspices of the Conference of National Armaments Directors (CNAD) – the senior NATO body responsible for promoting cooperation between Allies and partners in the armaments field.
+The CNAD identifies opportunities for cooperation between nations in capability development, defence equipment procurement processes, and the development of technical standards.

-A Joint Working Group on Armaments, which met for the first time in March 2004, is working toward increased cooperation in this area between NATO and Ukraine.
+The Joint Working Group on Defence Technical Cooperation, which met for the first time in March 2004, works toward increased cooperation in this area between NATO and Ukraine.
 Current priorities include: